FelipeSSac/FelipeSSac/README.md

 ### Hello there, my name is Felipe S. Souza👋

-- 🔭 I’m currently working with React.js.
+- 🔭 I’m currently working with React.js and Node.js.
 - 💬 Ask me about JavaScript and TypeScript.
 - 🚀 Currently working to reach the next level and beyond.